KuangdiOnTheEarth/DAforColdStart/README.md

 Introduction:
-This Git repository is the Python implementation of my MSc project *Improving Cold-Start Ability of Sequential Recommenders using Data Augmentation*.
+This Git repository is the Python implementation of my MSc project *Improve Cold-Start Recommendations with Data Augmentation in Sequential Recommenders*.

 The baseline recommender is a self-attentive model called SASRec, with the reference to the original paper attached below.
-The Authors have published their tensorflow implementation of proposed model in [this repository](https://github.com/kang205/SASRec).
+The authors have published their tensorflow implementation of proposed model in [this repository](https://github.com/kang205/SASRec).
 A pytorch version of the code can be found in [this repository](https://github.com/pmixer/SASRec.pytorch).
 In this project, the code implementation uses pytorch framework, and has referred to the scripts in the latter repository.